Elchedli/Elchedli/README.md

 <h1 align="center">Hey there <img alt="wave" src="https://raw.githubusercontent.com/Elchedli/Elchedli/main/Hi.gif" width="35"> !
 I am Chedli.<br> Nice to meet you!</h1>

-Welcome to my GitHub residence! 👋 Here I love to occasionally post all the projects that I had a blast working on, or simply try a hand at new, mind-polishing stuff.
-<br/><br/>
 ### 👨🏻‍💻 &nbsp;About Me

 My name is Chedli!
 I'm a passionate learner who's always willing to learn and work across technologies and domains💡.
 I love to explore new technologies and leverage them to solve real-life problems✨.
 Apart from that I also love to build something from what i've learnt👨🏻‍.
 I’m looking to collaborate on Open Source Projects.